SolaceLabs/pubsubplus-cf-dev/README.md

 Please download the Solace Pivotal Tile and keep it around for later use.

-For my example I have downloaded version 2.0.0 and placed it in:
+For example, downloaded version 2.0.0 and placed it in:

 ~~~~
 solace-messaging-cf-dev/workspace/solace-pubsub-2.0.0.pivotal